Sunshine Coast Region: Media

 There are several newspapers which cover the Sunshine Coast region.
 Sunshine Coast Daily is published Monday to Saturday by APN News & Media.
 Free distribution weekly community newspapers published by APN include: Buderim Chronicle, Caloundra Weekly, Coolum & North Shore News, Kawana Weekly, Nambour Weekly, and Range News.
 Independent weekly newspapers include Glasshouse Country News and Hinterland Times.

 While much of traditional media has an online presence there has also arisen media organisations that are exclusively online.
 View News is one such organisation operating a news site for the Sunshine Coast concentrating on local news from the various Sunshine Coast communities.

-Sunshine Coast is served by publicly owned television services (ABC TV), (SBS) Television and three commercial television stations (Seven Queensland, WIN Television and 10), which are the regional affiliates of the Seven, Ten and Nine network stations in Brisbane.
+Sunshine Coast is served by publicly owned television services (ABC TV), (SBS) Television and three commercial television stations (Seven Queensland, WIN Television and 10), which are the regional affiliates of the Seven, Nine and Ten network stations in Brisbane.
+Both sets of commercial stations are available throughout the Sunshine Coast.
+Other channels include 10 Drama, 10 Comedy, Nickelodeon, Sky News Regional (regional only), ABC Family/ABC Kids, ABC Entertains, ABC News, SBS World Movies, SBS Viceland, SBS Food, NITV, SBS WorldWatch, 7two, 7mate, 7Bravo, 7flix, 9Gem, 9Go!, 9Rush & 9Life.
 The Sunshine Coast is also in the television broadcast licence areas of Brisbane (metro), enabling most areas of the Sunshine Coast to receive the commercial Brisbane stations.
 Subscription television services Foxtel and Austar are also available.

-All three main commercial networks produce local news coverage - Seven Queensland and WIN Television both air 30-minute local news bulletins at 6pm each weeknight.
-Southern Cross 10 airs short news updates of 10 News First.
+All three main commercial networks produce local news coverage – Seven Queensland and WIN Television both air 30-minute local news bulletins at 6pm each weeknight.
+Network 10 airs short news updates of 10 News.

 Seven's bulletin is produced and broadcast from studios in Maroochydore, from where six sister local news programs for regional Queensland also originate.
 WIN News is also produced from a newsroom in Maroochydore, but broadcasts from studios in Wollongong.

 The Sunshine Coast region is served by commercial, community and government radio stations.
 Commercial stations 91.9 Sea FM and 92.7 Mix FM are owned and operated by the EON Broadcasting, one of Australia's last independent broadcasters.
 Rival commercial operator Grant Broadcasters runs 91.1 Hot FM and Zinc96.
 The Government-owned ABC services the region with 90.3 ABC Coast FM and ABC NewsRadio on 94.5 FM, Triple J on 89.5 FM and ABC Classic FM on 88.7 FM.
 Many community access stations, as well as some Brisbane stations, can also be received.